5 Ways to Use Your Values in Eating Disorder Recovery

 The first is writing down 25 reasons why you want or deserve recovery.
 With this activity, it’s important to recognize the different between “want” and “should.”
 “Should” is associated with negatively and shame.
 On the other hand, “want” is tied closely to your values and desires.
 So, while you are writing this list, really focus on why you “want” and “deserve” recovery.
 It’s okay if you can’t come up with all 25 reasons now.
 You can come back to it later.
 Also, if you can think of more than 25 reasons, go for it!

 Second, and the last activity for now, is creating a vision board.
 A vision board is a collage of images that inspire you and make you feel good about yourself.
 It can be a picture of what life will look like in recovery.
 It can be pictures of hopes, dreams, inspirations and values.
 I’m still working on mine!
 Hang this in a place that you can see it.
 If you don’t feel comfortable doing that, make sure you keep it in a safe place so you can look back on it.

-If you or a loved one is struggling with an eating disorder and would like to meet with Alex or one of our other Empowered Eating dietitians, please click here or call (240) 670-4675 to schedule an appointment today!
+If you or a loved one is struggling with an eating disorder and would like to meet with one of our other Empowered Eating dietitians, please click here or call (240) 670-4675 to schedule an appointment today!